-As we have been mentioning, here and here, the 2012 Offshore Voluntary Disclosure Initiative is not just for taxpayers who had unreported income and unfiled FBAR forms.
-But rather, there are lesser-known foreign informational forms that US taxpayers are just as at a substantial risk similar significant penalties both criminal and civil for having unreported income and an unfiled Form 3520.
+The IRS Offshore Voluntary Disclosure Program that was first announced in 2014 is still available today, and it is not just for taxpayers who had unreported income and unfiled FBAR forms.
+Rather, there are lesser-known foreign informational forms that could put US taxpayers at a substantial risk of significant penalties both criminal and/or civil for having unreported income and an unfiled Form 3520.

 What is Form 3520?

-- Receipt of large gifts/bequests from foreign persons
+Receipt of large gifts/bequests from foreign persons; foreign inheritances

 What is a foreign trust?

-What is a Gift that must be reported by Form 3250?
+What is a Gift that must be reported on Form 3520?

 The types of gifts/bequests covered by Form 3520 are: